 AfricaConnect2 aims to support the development, consolidation and use of high-capacity national and regional research and education networks (NRENs) across Africa and set up connections to the pan-European GÉANT network, thus providing the African research and education (R&E) communities with unrivalled opportunities for global collaborations.

 AfricaConnect2 builds on the achievements of its predecessor project –

-AfricaConnect – which, between 2011 and 2014, was instrumental in establishing UbuntuNet, a high-capacity data-communications network for R&E communities in Eastern and Southern Africa.
+AfricaConnect – which, between 2011 and 2014, was instrumental in establishing UbuntuNet, a high-capacity data-communications network for research and education communities in Eastern and Southern Africa.